Vishal-Singh-Heer/BlockChain/README.md

 ## Acknowledgments

-- The Bitcoin whitepaper for inspiration
+- Bitcoin whitepaper for foundational blockchain concepts
-- The Python community for excellent cryptographic libraries
+- The Python cryptography community
+- Contributors and maintainers of the cryptography, ecdsa, and aiohttp libraries